belmont-bhagat/substitute-teacher/GETTING-STARTED.md

 ---

+## Directory Names Used in This Guide (Customize-friendly)

+Throughout this guide, commands use placeholders so you can rename folders:

+- <BACKEND_DIR>: your backend folder (default: `login-backend`)
+- <FRONTEND_DIR>: your frontend folder (default: `login-frontend`)

+If you didn’t rename anything, use the defaults shown above.

+---

 ## Step 2: Set Up Java (Mac Users)

 Open a **new terminal** in Cursor (Terminal → New Terminal) and run: